rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 end
 ```

-Recall that the POST traversal is forward-oriented.
-That is, each node `c`
+Recall that the post-order tree traversal is forward-oriented.
+That is, each
-has a parent `p` that is subsequent to it in the trace of nodes `n`.
+node `c` has a parent `p` that is subsequent to it in trace `n`.

 * `(p subsequent-to c)` is true for `(p ancestor-of c)`

-Note that, even though the tree order is no suborder to the corresponding
+Note that, even though the tree order is no suborder to the post-order trace,
-trace, it still is a suborder to the reversed trace.
-However, the doctree's
+it still is a suborder to the reversed trace.
+However, the doctree's child
-child order is no suborder to the reversed trace since subsequent siblings
+order is still a suborder to the post-order trace.
-appear first.

-Note that, in the context of a forward-oriented encoding, the invalid
+Note that, in the context of a forward-oriented encoding, the value of an
-reference (x) is assumed to have a non-constant positive value of `#n+1`.
+invalid reference (x) is assumed to have the non-constant value `#n+1`.